-Lam.
-I am writing to you to object the application 21/00398/LA-PRE. road and the ent is to take place on Cowles Drove.
-On the 27 th of Jo ne road was closed for several hours by the Fire Servic nw would people exit the site during such an event?
-H ce.
-This road is the only access into with turf.
-The across the fi on them cau Turf rents land and also owns land that is further do his would cause a major impact to the company if we fields.
-The product could end up with objects dropped using loss of product.
-How would the event organiser and the event? were to have people wondering d on the fields or liquids tipped out self is only a gravel track.
-Who will pay for it be retur In the event of wet weather, where will all the vehicle The state of the s events that Il of the above points need to be addressed before the l've attended have always had many entrance and exhave access from a paved road.
-Regards, 1 l l
+!am.
+I am writing to you to object the application 21/00398/LA-PRE.
+The said event is to take place on Cowles Drove.
+On the 27th of June there was a major fire off of this road and the road was closed for several hours by the Fire Service.
+This road is the only access into the site.
+How would people exit the site during such an event?
+How would anyone enter the site if needed?
+Harrowden Turf rents land and also owns land that is further down past the site.
+The land is cropped with turf.
+This would cause a major impact to the company if we were to have people wondering across the fields.
+The product could end up with objects dropped on the fields or liquids tipped out on them causing loss of product.
+How would the event organiser stop people trespassing on the fields around the event?
+The road it self is only a gravel track.
+Who will pay for it be returned to its current state if its damaged?
+In the event of wet weather, where will all the vehicles park?
+I feel that all of the above points need to be addressed before the event is to go ahead.
+All major events that I've attended have always had many entrance and exit points around the site.
+The events also have access from a paved road.
+Regards,